OpenClassrooms/Akismet/README.md

 <a name="install-nocomposer"/>

 ## Basic Usage
 AkismetServiceImpl class need to set a Client to communicate with Akismet Spam Protection service.
 This library provides a client base on GuzzleHttp\Client.
 But you can implement your owns client.
-Then you can Set id by the method ```php AkismetServiceImpl::setClient()```
+Then you can set the client by the method ```php AkismetServiceImpl::setClient()```

 ### The Models
 #### Object